 Leaders of the divestment campaign don’t disagree.
 “Divestment, by itself, is not going to solve this crisis,” says Stephen Heintz, president of the Rockefeller Brothers Fund.
 But when the fund’s board, which include heirs of John D. Rockefeller, who built his fortune on oil, pledged last fall to divest from fossil fuels, the world took notice.
 Says Heintz: “This is largely symbolic, but symbols have power.
 They motivate people.
 They inspire people.
 They can change behavior.”

 The DivestInvest Philanthropy effort is also steering more money toward investments in clean energy and energy efficiency.
-“We’re not just saying,
+“We’re not just saying, ‘Get out of the bad,’” says Ellen Dorsey of the Wallace Fund.
+“We’re saying, ‘Get into the good.’”

 ‘This is largely symbolic, but symbols have power,’ says one divestment proponent.